Doyboy1005152/SimpleSensors/README.md

 1. Download the `SimpleSensors.h` file from this repository.
 2. Create a new folder named `SimpleSensors` inside your Arduino `libraries` folder.
    - The default location for Arduino libraries is: `Documents/Arduino/libraries/`
-3. Move the downloaded `SimpleSensors.h` file into the `SimpleSensors` folder.
+3. Move the downloaded `SimpleSensors.h` and `SimpleSensors.cpp` files into a new `SimpleSensors` folder.
 4. Restart the Arduino IDE if it was open.
 5. Include the library in your sketch:
    ```cpp